-Turkey is on the rise.
-Led by a conservative and avowedly religious leader, it is emerging as a significant power in the Mediterranean basin.
-But many, both in and outside Turkey, are unclear about its course.
+Turkey is going through a significant period of change.
+Led by a conservative and avowedly religious leader, it has emerged as a significant power in the Mediterranean basin.
+But more recently, protests and a wave corruption scandals have led many in and outside Turkey to question the country’s course.

-Our Turkey Tour covers both Istanbul and Ankara as well as Gaziantep, town on the border with Syria.
-It explores recent events with academics, journalists, politicians, activists and ordinary people.
-The briefings and discussion will be interspersed with tours of key institutions, as well as historic sites, not to mention excellent food in some of Turkey’s best inns and restaurants.
+We explore recent events with academics, journalists, politicians, activists and ordinary people.
+The briefings and discussion will be interspersed with tours of key institutions, as well as historic sites, not to mention excellent food.

-This evening, there will be a welcome dinner with an introduction of the tour itinerary, with Political Tours staff and local experts who will give a summary of the region and an introduction to the tour.
-Stay 3 nights at a centrally located hotel (Tucan Hotel).
+This evening, there will be a welcome dinner with an introduction of the tour itinerary, with Political Tours staff who will give a summary of the region and an introduction to the tour.
+Stay 2 nights at a centrally located hotel.
 (B, L, D)

-A mid-morning flight to Ankara.
-We travel straight from the airport to Anitkabir, the mausoleum of Mustafa Ataturk, the founder of modern Turkey.
+This morning we visit Anitkabir, the mausoleum of Mustafa Ataturk, the founder of modern Turkey.
+Ataturk set out to create a secular modern state.
+Turks still revere him today, but what would he think the country’s religious revival?
 This is followed by a late lunch with an expert on Turkish nationalism.
 After a late afternoon break we dine in the city’s fortress.
 The discussion topic for this evening’s dinner will be ‘Human rights in Turkey’ hosted by a representative from the human rights centre of Ankara University, and a lawyer of the Human Rights Agenda Association.
 Overnight at a centrally located hotel (Name –TBA).
 (B, L, D)

 Day 5 – Ankara & To Istanbul

 After a morning briefing with a local correspondent the Turkey Tour will proceed to the parliament buildings for a tour with an MP from the ruling AKP party.
-We also meet with the republican MHP and the Kurdish BDP.
+We also meet with the republican CHP and the Kurdish BDP.
 Lunch in parliament (TBC).
-We fly to Istanbul in mid afternoon.
+We travel by fast train to Istanbul in mid afternoon.
 After checking into our hotel we dine with Political Tour’s Istanbul analysts Piotr Zalewski and Ekrem Guzeldere.
 (B, L, D)

 Day 6 – Istanbul – Changing Turkey: An Economic Power, Urban Redevelopment & the Growing Income Gap

-After breakfast this morning we leave for Kabatas, on the Asian side of the Bosphorous, on a visit that examines the rapid social changes and economic growth that Istanbul has experienced.
+After breakfast this morning we leave for the Asian side of the Bosphorous, on a visit that examines the rapid social changes and economic growth that Istanbul has experienced.
 The tour will visit an international food conglomerate and a leading business in the area before proceeding to Umraniye where we will meet a local family who have migrated to Istanbul from Anatolia.
 Lunch will be in Ciya, with a menu that offers a range of foods available across Turkey.
-We return by boat to the European side after lunch and join Constanze Leitsch, a migration expert stopping to visit Tarlabasi, to examine the impact of Istanbul’s rapid urbanisation on less well off groups.
+We return by boat to the European side after lunch and join Constanze Leitsch, the Guardian’s Turkey correspondent to examine the impact of Istanbul’s rapid urbanisation on less well off groups.
 This evening’s dinner looks at the challenges faces Turkey’s economy as growth slows.
 (B, L, D)

-This morning’s visit will be to a local newspaper that has exposed a series of military conspiracies against the government known collectively as the Ergenekon scandal.
-During lunch, there will be a briefing on the Ergenekon scandal and recent military resignations with Gareth Jenkins, an expert on Ergenekon and civil-military relations.
-In the afternoon, there will be an excursion to a Tekbir fashion house that produces clothes for conservative Muslim clientele with Nigar Goksel, a women’s rights expert.
+Prime Minister Erdogan government has come under increasing pressure since the summer of 2013.
+Protests over plans to redevelop a park close to Taksim square, a corruption scandal and more recently the Soma mining disaster have bolstered the opposition.
+In the afternoon, there will be an excursion to a fashion house that produces clothes for conservative Muslim clientele.
 To end the day, this evening over dinner there will be a discussion by experts regarding ‘Democracy and Islam in Turkey’.
 (B, L, D)